-2.2.1a Do you have an approved service standard(s) 1 for your Management Authority (ies)?
-Yes No \square If 'No', please go to Question 2.2.1d.
-If 'Yes', for which services are there standards, and what are those standards?
-Permits are processe within two weeks with complete information า If 'Yes', do you have performance targets for these standards2?
+2.2.1a Do you have an approved service standard(s) 1 for your Management Authority(ies)?
+If 'No', please go to Question 2.2.1d.
+Yes No If 'Yes', for which services are there standards, and what are those standards?
+If 'Yes', do you have performance targets for these standards 2 ?
 If 'Yes', what are your performance targets?
-Yes No \square Do you publish your performance against service standard targets?
-Yes No If possible, please provide your performance against service standards during the period covered in this report: If you did not meet your performance targets then was this shortfall a result of: Yes No availability of funding? number of staff? a shortage of skills?
+Yes No Do you publish your performance against service standard targets?
+Yes No If possible, please provide your performance against service standards during the period covered in this report: Ninety eight percent 98% of the applications received were processed and permits issued within 90 days.
+If you did not meet your performance targets then was this shortfall a result of: s No - availability of funding?] - number of staff?] - a shortage of skills?]
 If 'Yes' to a shortage of skills, which skills do you need more of?
+The performance target was achieved.
 2.2.1b Do you have an approved service standard(s) 47 for your Scientific Authority(ies)?
-Yes No \square If 'No', please go to Question 2.2.1d.
+Yes No If 'No', please go to Question 2.2.1d.
 If 'Yes', for which services are there standards, and what are those standards?
+Applications are processed within 6 weeks.
 If 'Yes', do you have performance targets for these standards 48 ?
-Yes No \square If 'Yes', what are your performance targets?
-If possible, please provide your performance against service standards during the period covered in this report: If you did not meet your performance targets then was this shortfall a result of: Yes No availability of funding? - number of staff? \boxtimes - a shortage of skills?
-If 'Yes' to a shortage of skills, which skills do you need more of?
-2.2.1c Do you have an approved service standard(s) 47 for your enforcement authority(ies)?
-Yes No $\boxtimes \Box$ If 'No', please go to Question 2.2.1d.
+If 'Yes', what are your performance targets?
+Yes No If possible, please provide your performance against service standards during the period covered in this report: If you did not meet your performance targets then was this shortfall a result of: s No - availability of funding?] - number of staff?] a shortage of skills?]

-1 For example, a time frame in which you are required to provide a response on a decision to issue or not issue a permit, certificate, or re-export certificate.
+For example, a time frame in which you are required to provide a response on a decision to issue or not issue a permit, certificate, or re-export certificate.